wp-plugins/sharepress/readme.txt

 None yet!

 == Changelog ==

+= 1.0.4 =
+* Discovered that the only message that displays within the WordPress plugin library search is under the Description header.

 = 1.0.3 =
 * Forgot to up the plugin version.
 Hope I don't make that mistake twice.